-As a trial prosecutor, she has always had a reputation of being tough, fair, and well – prepared.
+As a trial prosecutor, she has had a reputation of being tough, fair, and well – prepared.
 She gained the respect of judges, fellow prosecutors and other lawyers at the onset of her career.
 Lisa is known at the Fresno County courthouse for her keen sense of justice and outstanding advocacy skills.
-She has successfully prosecuted some of the area’s most dangerous offenders – murderers, rapists, domestic violence offenders and child molesters.
+She has successfully prosecuted some of the area’s most dangerous offenders – murders, rapists, domestic violence offenders and child molesters.
 She has also prosecuted many gang members and career criminals under California’s Three Strikes Law, resulting in life prison terms.
-One Fresno County Superior Court Judge was quoted as saying, “Lisa delivered the best closing argument in the history of the Fresno County Court” after she successfully convicted a domestic violence offender of three counts of attempted murder with a firearm, where the victims included his wife, her mother and her brother.
+One Fresno County Superior Court Judge was quoted as saying, “Lisa delivered the best closing argument in the history of the Fresno County Superior Court” after she successfully convicted a domestic violence offender of three counts of attempted murder with a firearm, where the victims included his wife, her mother and her brother.

 Because of the passion she has for bringing justice to victims, the DA is known throughout the County for being a strong advocate against violence against women and children and has been a leader in educating the community about the importance of awareness to prevent these crimes.